 How to make radish hash.

-Radish hash browns are like potato hash browns but like, with way fewer carbs and so much faster to make.
+Radish hash browns are like potato hash browns but with way fewer carbs.
+And they cook in way less time.
 First you mince some yellow onion and garlic, and dice some red radishes into small quarter-inch pieces.
 Then you sauté the onion and garlic, add in the fennel seeds and radishes and cook for about five minutes.

 Then you add the lemon juice and crumble in the veggie sausage.
 Sauté for a few minutes, and you’re done.
 If you want to add an egg on top, I highly suggest it.
 I also suggest making a double batch to have for leftovers the next day.
 It’s great the next day for a hearty lunch.
 I hope you like radish hash as much as I do.